 Honor Dr. King by Volunteering

-As a 4-star charity, the Tampa YMCA relies heavily on the support of volunteers, like Ron, to help coach youth sports, plan events, raise funds, and handle hundreds of other key responsibilities.
-As we look to 2014 and the challenges our communities face, it is important to start thinking about how community service not only benefits the individual who’s giving back, but the community as a whole.
-Next week, on Martin Luther King Jr. Day of Service, Jan.
-20, the Tampa YMCA encourages community members to honor Dr. King’s legacy by not only giving back and supporting our neighbors, but by reflecting on how each act of community service is a small part of a larger movement to make things better.
+As we look to 2019 and the challenges our communities face, it is important to start thinking about how community service not only benefits the individual who’s giving back, but the community as a whole.
+This week, the Y celebrates Martin Luther King Jr. Day of Service and encourages community members to honor Dr. King’s legacy by not only giving back and supporting our neighbors, but by reflecting on how each act of community service is a small part of a larger movement to make things better.